Boiler & Pressure Vessel Permit

 How Much Does It Cost?

 Our fees for boiler installation permits are based on the size of the heating surface and electric power.
-Our fees for pressure vessels are based on their length.
+Our fees for pressure vessels are based on their length times diameter in feet.

 How Long Does It Take?

 We issue boiler and pressure vessel permits over the counter, on the same day that you apply.
 You can apply at the Applicant Services Center.
-You don't need an appointment and the wait time is generally less than 20 minutes.
+You don't need an appointment and the wait time is generally no more than 40 minutes.

 Steps To Get Your Permit